1

 於是齊王嘉之,自如淳于髡以下,皆命曰列大夫,為開第康莊之衢,高門大屋,尊寵之。 覽天下諸侯賓客,言齊能致天下賢士也。

 The King of Qi praised this.
-From Chunyu Kun and below, all were named Senior Grand Masters.
-Residences were opened for them with broad, smooth avenues, high gates, and large houses.
+From Chunyu Kun on down, all were given the rank of Ranked Grandee.
+Residences were opened for them on broad, smooth avenues, with high gates and large houses.
 They were honored and favored.
-He surveyed the guests of all the feudal lords under heaven, declaring that Qi could attract the worthy scholars of the world.
+He surveyed the guests from all the feudal lords under heaven and declared that Qi could attract the worthy scholars of the world.

 11